Our Financing Advice

 A fixed-price contract means the price we discuss with you is the final price you’ll pay.
 If you decide to make changes to your home as the construction progresses, we’ll discuss them with you and present you with a new price to agree on before moving forward.

-That model doesn’t work in the pandemic, when lumber prices are changing day by day.
+That model doesn’t work post-pandemic, when lumber prices are changing day by day.
 In order to help our clients move forward with their building projects, we now offer cost-plus contracts.

 A cost-plus contract means your new custom home will be priced at the cost of the project, plus an agreed upon rate of profit.
 This pricing plan allows you to move forward with your building plan as desired.